7 Natural Ways to Activate Your Endocannabinoid System

 5. Take Probiotics

 Probiotics can support the cannabinoid receptors in your gut.
 A study found that L. acidophilus affected the endocannabinoid system and the endogenous opioid receptors.
-The effects led to less abdominal aches in people.

 6. Massage